 Food and Drink

 Pilgrimage routes around the world are known to benefit local communities they pass through and we want this to be no exception.
-There are some options in starting locations, Malmesbury (Day 1) and Oaksey (Day 2), but options on route are limited so you may want to carry your own packed lunch with you.
+There are some options at Over Farm (Day 1) and before setting off in Great Malvern (Day 2).
+The shop / cafe at The Old Bush, Day 2, is where we plan to stop for lunch.
+On Day 1, we're recomend bringing something with you.